cssdesignllc/midi_tap_pro_util/README.md

 ```
 ## Usage
 ![app](https://github.com/cssdesignllc/midi_tap_pro_util/blob/main/image/mtp_util_main.jpg)
 1. Find the MTP UART using the drop down box.
+Note: the UART represents the assigned MIDI port.
-2. Press the 'Open UART' button to open port.
+2. Press the 'Open UART' button to open the port.
-3. Activity Tab - shows graphical and tabular data.
+3. Activity Tab - shows graphical and tabular data received on the MIDI port.
-4. MIDI Message Tab - allows building of MIDI messages and sending to the MTP MIDI port.
+4. MIDI Message Tab - allows building of MIDI messages and sending to the MIDI port.